IntersectMBO/plutus/doc/docs-revamp/005_using-plutus-tx.md

 So far we have used functions like `lessThanEqInteger` for comparing `Integer`s, which is much less convenient than `<` from the standard Haskell `Ord` typeclass.

-Plutus Tx does support typeclasses, but we cannot use many of the standard typeclasses, since we require their class methods to be `INLINABLE`, and the implementations for types such as `Integer` use the Plutus Tx built-ins.
+While Plutus Tx does support typeclasses, we cannot use many of the standard typeclasses, since we require their class methods to be `INLINABLE`, and the implementations for types such as `Integer` use the Plutus Tx built-ins.

+### Plutus Tx Prelude has redefined versions of many standard typeclasses

 Redefined versions of many standard typeclasses are available in the Plutus Tx Prelude.
 As such, you should be able to use most typeclass functions in your Plutus Tx programs.

-For example, here is a version of the `pastEnd` function using `<`.
+For example, the following is a version of the `pastEnd` function using `<`.
 This will be compiled to exactly the same code as the previous definition.

 ::: {.literalinclude start-after="BLOCK7" end-before="BLOCK8"}